Stiff or painful joints can be frustrating when you want to exercise. But staying active is essential for maintaining joint health.

 swimming

-Swimming helps to to reduce stress on joints because water buoyancy supports our body weight.
+Swimming helps to reduce stress on joints because the water supports our body weight.
+Research shows that water buoyancy reduces the effects of gravity, so body weight decreases by 75-90%.

-Research shows that buoyancy reduces the effects of gravity, so body weight decreases by 75-90%.
-Swimming also provides a full-body workout and can help to build endurance and muscle strength, improve flexibility and coordination, and alleviate stress
+Swimming also provides a full-body workout and can help to build endurance and muscle strength, improve flexibility and coordination, and reduce stress.

 You can target different muscles by alternating swimming strokes.
-Generally speaking, the best swimming strokes for stiff or sore joints are front crawl and backstroke, where your legs travel in a straight line.
+Generally speaking, the best swimming strokes for stiff or sore joints are front crawl and backstroke, as your legs travel in a straight line.
+Strokes such as breaststroke (which require sideways movements) are best avoided, as these can place stress on the outside of the knees.

 5. Yoga